AI-estimated baseline profile. Be the first to log a session!

 What does 2015 Channel Orange taste like?

-This dark from Guangdong, China offers a distinctive drinking experience.
 This ripe Pu-erh offers a rich, smooth body that melds beautifully with fragrant, natural fruit notes.
 It presents a soothing profile, ideal for cooler evenings or a comforting brew on a rainy day.
-It sits in the "Fruity" and "Smooth" and "Earthy" flavor families, so expect a cup that leans fruity and smooth and earthy.
+It leans fruity, smooth and earthy.

 How should I brew 2015 Channel Orange?